 Intermediate Literary Tibetan

-In this Tibetan reading class we will read selections from Rongzong Chökyi Zangpo’s Entering the Way of the Mahayana, which Dzogchen Ponlop Rinpoche will be teaching in his main course.
-Students should know the Tibetan alphabet, spelling rules and have a functional grasp of Tibetan grammar.
-The course will focus on acquiring and developing reading skills; interesting and important grammatical points will be explained in the context of specific passages.
+This year in the Intermediate Literary Tibetan class we will read Gyelse Thokme Zangpo´s 37 Practices of a Bodhisattva along with sections from two Tibetan commentaries on Thokme Zangpo´s famous text.
+Applicants should know the Tibetan alphabet, spelling rules and have a functional grasp of Tibetan grammar.
+The course will focus on acquiring and developing reading skills and working with commentaries as a means to unpacking the meaning embedded in a text.
+In addition, interesting and important grammatical points will be explained in the context of specific passages.
 The instructor for this course will be Mark Seibold, who has taught Tibetan at Nitartha Institute for many years.

 “It seemed an unbelievable and perfect dream to me!
 Have no complaint about a single thing, only praise for the venue, the staff and of course most of all, the incredible gift of Rinpoche’s teachings as well as Lama Tenpa, Karl, Stuart and Susan Stewart’s Madhyamaka course.
 Oh yes, and Ikebana!”